RileyCampbell2007/PassKill/README.md

 2. **Launch Cubic** and select your Ubuntu 24.04.2 Desktop ISO

 3. **In the Cubic chroot environment**:
-   - Copy all PassKill files to `/passkill/` in the ISO
+   - Copy all PassKill files to `/passkill/`
    - Make `build.sh` executable:
      ```bash
      chmod +x /passkill/build.sh